 And if someone is highly interested in a product, then sending a browse abandonment email with a sense of urgency—saying either there are only a few items left or the discount you’re offering on that item is about to expire—might tempt them to return to your online store and place an order.

-Knowing who to send your browse abandonment emails to is one thing, but knowing what to send in your emails is another matter entirely.
+Knowing who to send your browse abandonment emails to is one thing, but knowing what content to include in your emails is another matter entirely.

-To help you envision creative ways to design the content of your own emails, here are six unique examples of persuasive browse abandonment emails:
+To help you envision creative ways to design your own emails, here are 6 unique examples of persuasive browse abandonment emails:

 Subject line: We noticed you noticing us…

 I genuinely smiled when I read their subject line in my inbox.
-It’s flirty and evokes that giddy feeling of when your crush walks up to you and acknowledges a mutual interest.
+It’s flirty, fun, and it feels approachable.

-The copy in the email is complimentary to the reader and commends them on their excellent taste in shoes.
+The copy in the email compliments the reader and commends them on their great taste in shoes.
 And the CTA drives shoppers right back to the product page, so they can seamlessly pick up where they left off.

-Neptune Blanket’s browse abandonment email goes a step further beyond just showing subscribers an image of the product they were looking at on their site.
+Neptune Blanket’s browse abandonment email goes a step beyond just showing subscribers product images and the name of the product they were checking out.

-They explain the technology behind their memory foam pillow and provide specifics on the quality of materials, features of the product, and the comfort that could be theirs if they were to buy.
+They also explain the technology behind their memory foam pillow and provide specifics on the quality of materials, features of the product, and the comfort customers could experience if they were to buy.

 Subject line: introducing the ocean collection 🔵 🔵 🔵

-The brand cadence opted for a slightly different take on their browse abandonment email automation.
-Instead of including an image of the product that was viewed by a website visitor, cadence used their browse abandonment email as an opportunity to highlight a new product line.
+The brand cadence opts for a slightly different take on their browse abandonment email automation.
+Instead of including an image of the product the website visitor viewed, cadence uses their browse abandonment email as an opportunity to highlight a new product line.

 Subject line: Take another look + 30% off